New Zealand Sub-Antarctic Islands

 , Extent of threat not known

 Concerns have previously been raised about possible relaxing of restrictions on helicopter access to the islands, most notably to the Auckland Islands.
-The current CMS outlines tightened aircraft use and management.
-All aircraft landings require an entry permit and permanent restricted airspace areas have been prescribed pursuant to Civil Aviation Rules, which mean that all overflights (up to 3,500 feet AMSL) over the islands require the permission of Department of Conservation (Department of Conservation, 2016).
+The CMS outlines tight policies for aircraft use and management.
+All aircraft landings require an entry permit and permanent restricted airspace areas have been prescribed pursuant to Civil Aviation Rules, which mean that all overflights (up to 3,500 feet AMSL) over the islands first require the permission of Department of Conservation (Department of Conservation, 2016).
+The New Zealand Government does not permit tourist helicopter access to the Subantarctic Islands so there is currently no threat.

 Highly Effective